-(b) No species of raptor identified in subsection (a) of this section, that is listed as threatened, endangered, or of special concern pursuant to section 26-306 of the Connecticut General Statutes, or any species listed as threatened or endangered by the federal government, and no raptor of the genus Aquila (true eagles) or the genus Haliaeetus (sea-eagles), or hybrid thereof, may be used for falconry in Connecticut.
+- (2) any captive-bred raptor species; and, - (3) any species of hybrid raptors, provided that the hybrid is sterile or unable to breed with wild native raptors. - (b) No species of raptor, identified in subsection (a), that is listed as threatened, endangered, or of special concern pursuant to section 26-306 of the Connecticut General Statutes or any species listed as threatened or endangered by the federal government shall be used for falconry in Connecticut.